wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/10-create-security-compliance-alerts.md

   - Others

   When an activity occurs that matches the conditions of the alert policy, the alert that's generated is tagged with the category defined in the setting.
-The tagging allows you to track and manage alerts that have the same category setting on the **Alerts** page in the compliance center because you can sort and filter alerts based on category.
+The tagging allows you to track and manage alerts that have the same category setting on the **Alerts** page in the compliance portal because you can sort and filter alerts based on category.

 - **Alert severity**: Similar to the alert category, you assign a severity attribute (**Low**, **Medium**, **High**, or **Informational**) to alert policies.
 Like the alert category, when an activity occurs that matches the conditions of the alert policy, the alert that's generated is tagged with the same severity level that's set for the alert policy.